Credit card: Minimum payment

-The cardholder must pay a defined minimum portion of the amount owed by a due date or may choose to pay a higher amount.
+The cardholder must pay a defined minimum portion of the amount owed by a due date, or they may choose to pay a higher amount.
 The credit issuer charges interest on the unpaid balance if the billed amount is not paid in full (typically at a much higher rate than most other forms of debt).
-This impact accounts for roughly 8% of all interest ever paid.
-Thus, hiding the minimum payment option for automatic and manual payments and focusing on the total debt may mitigate the unwanted consequences of default minimum payments.
+These effects account for roughly 8% of all interest paid.
+In particular, hiding the minimum payment option for automatic and manual payments, and focusing on the total debt, may mitigate the unwanted consequences of default minimum payments.
 In addition, if the cardholder fails to make at least the minimum payment by the due date, the issuer may impose a late fee or other penalties.
-To help mitigate this, some financial institutions can arrange for automatic payments to be deducted from the cardholder's bank account, thus avoiding such penalties altogether, as long as the cardholder has sufficient funds.
+To help mitigate this risk to the consumer, some financial institutions can arrange for automatic payments to be deducted from the cardholder's bank account, thus avoiding such penalties altogether, as long as the cardholder has sufficient funds.

-In cases where the minimum payment is less than the finance charges and fees assessed during the billing cycle, the outstanding balance will increase in what is called negative amortization.
-This practice tends to increase credit risk and mask the lender's portfolio quality and consequently has been banned in the U.S. since 2003.
+In cases where the minimum payment is less than the finance charges assessed during a billing cycle, the outstanding balance will increase in what is called negative amortization.
+This practice tends to increase credit risk and mask the lender's portfolio quality, and it has consequently been banned in the US since 2003.

-Advertising, solicitation, application and approval
+Advertising, solicitation, application, and approval

-Credit card advertising regulations in the U.S. include the Schumer box disclosure requirements.
-A large fraction of junk mail consists of the credit card offers created from lists provided by the major credit reporting agencies.
-In the United States, the three major U.S. credit bureaus (Equifax, TransUnion and Experian) allow consumers to opt out from related credit card solicitation offers via its Opt Out Pre Screen program.
+US regulations on credit card advertising include the disclosure requirements for a Schumer box.
+A large fraction of junk mail consists of credit card offers created from lists provided by the major credit reporting agencies.
+In the US, the three major US credit bureaus (Equifax, TransUnion, and Experian) allow consumers to opt out of related credit card solicitation offers through the OptOutPrescreen.com website.